· Author: Third Wave Analytics

 Inventory and Reagent Management

 Many labs want to track the reagents used during sample testing.
 This may be for regulatory purposes or to help troubleshoot and identify the root of failures during sample testing.
-Tracking reagents can be an in-depth, complex endeavor, especially when trying to track numerous reagents used during sample testing.
+Tracking reagents can be an in-depth, complex endeavour, especially when trying to track numerous reagents used during sample testing.

 Tracking all aspects of reagents would be nearly impossible without a system like a LIMS.
 It can help your lab with at least a half-dozen aspects of reagent tracking including: